 - 150 gr large shrimp peeled and deveined.
 You can use meat like chicken, pork, beef

 - 2 cups shredded cabbage

 - 4 cloves garlic finedly minced

 - Add another 1 Tbsp of oil.
 Crack in 3 eggs.
 Let them cook for about 10 seconds and then scramble the eggs into large chunks.
 Dish out and set aside Add the rest of the cooking oil.
 Add aromatics you prepared earlier.
 Saute until they are brown and really fragrant, around 5 minutes.
-Add the leeks and saute until they are limp and soft
+Add the leeks (if using) and saute until they are limp and soft

 - Add shredded cabbage and saute for about 1 minute.
 Add 1/4 cup of hot water to help soften the cabbage, cover with a lid and cook for about 1 minute.
 Add carrots and tomatoes and stir fry for another minute.
 If you are using leftover cooked meat (like shredded chicken for example), add it at this stage

 - Add the noodles, shrimp, and eggs back into the wok/pan followed by seasonings.
 Mix well to make sure the sauce is coating the noodles and everything else add more if needed.
 Adjust taste by adding more kecap manis and/or soy sauce to your taste

 - Garnish with bawang goreng if you want and serve immediately